mariusgarenaux/fine_tuning_acronym/README.md

 ## Getting started

-Depending on where you run the notebooks, the set up is slightly different.

-### Link to Hugging Face

-To run the training - on whatever infrastructure, you'll need a HuggingFace account in order to retrieve models from the hub.
-You also need to ask for an access to restricted models if you use one (p.e.
-Llama family).

-You'll need to create an access token, and declare it.

 ### Run on Datalab (GCP)

-Upload the script [init_gcp](init_gcp.sh) on JupyterLab, and run it from the terminal :
+Upload the script [setup-fine_tuning.sh](setup-fine_tuning.sh) on JupyterLab, and run it from the terminal :

 ```bash
 source setup-fine_tuning.sh